Nitrogen cycle: Ammonification

+When a plant or animal dies or an animal expels waste, the initial form of nitrogen is organic, present in forms such as amino acids and DNA.
+Bacteria and fungi convert this organic nitrogen into ammonia and sometimes ammonium through a series of processes called ammonification or mineralization.
+This is the last step in the nitrogen cycle step involving organic compounds.
+Myriad enzymes are involved including dehydrogenases, proteases, and deaminases such as glutamate dehydrogenase and glutamine synthetase.
+Nitrogen mineralization and ammonification have a positive correlation with organic nitrogen in the soil, soil microbial biomass, and average annual precipitation.
+They also respond closely to changes in temperature.
+However, these processes slow in the presence of vegetation with high carbon to nitrogen ratios and fertilization with sugar.

 Nitrification

 The conversion of ammonium to nitrate is performed primarily by soil-living bacteria and other nitrifying bacteria.
 In the primary stage of nitrification, the oxidation of ammonium (NH4+) is performed by bacteria such as the Nitrosomonas species, which converts ammonia to nitrites (NO2-).
 Other bacterial species such as Nitrobacter, are responsible for the oxidation of the nitrites (NO2-) into nitrates (NO3-).
 It is important for the ammonia (NH3) to be converted to nitrates or nitrites because ammonia gas is toxic to plants.

 Due to their very high solubility and because soils are highly unable to retain anions, nitrates can enter groundwater.
 Elevated nitrate in groundwater is a concern for drinking water use because nitrate can interfere with blood-oxygen levels in infants and cause methemoglobinemia or blue-baby syndrome.
 Where groundwater recharges stream flow, nitrate-enriched groundwater can contribute to eutrophication, a process that leads to high algal population and growth, especially blue-green algal populations.
 While not directly toxic to fish life, like ammonia, nitrate can have indirect effects on fish if it contributes to this eutrophication.
 Nitrogen has contributed to severe eutrophication problems in some water bodies.
 Since 2006, the application of nitrogen fertilizer has been increasingly controlled in Britain and the United States.
 This is occurring along the same lines as control of phosphorus fertilizer, restriction of which is normally considered essential to the recovery of eutrophied waterbodies.